ChimeHQ/SwiftLSPClient/README.md

 An LSP server provides rich information about source code.
 An LSP client consumes this information.
 This library is all about the client side.
 It is low-level, and provides only the core abstractions around the types and messages passed between a client and server.

+⚠️ Heads up!

+SwiftLSPClient is being replaced.
+It's being split into two seperate parts.
+Protocol-level support lives in [LanguageServerProtocol](https://github.com/ChimeHQ/LanguageServerProtocol).
+Higher-level client abstractions live in [LanguageClient](https://github.com/ChimeHQ/LanguageClient), which is probably what you want to look at.

+Because of the enormous number of types in the LSP spec, actually finishing the full replacement is going to take a little while.

 ## Example

 ```swift